BrambleCo/bramble-website/website/docs/payment.md

   window.open('https://brambleapi.herokuapp.com/bramblepay?pintent=21312312', '_self');
   ```
 * **Notes:**
-  After successful completion of the payment the user will be redirected back to the game.
+  After successful completion of the payment the user will be redirected back to the game with the payment intent as a url param. use that payment intent in the next step.
+Actually you recieve that payment intent in the 1st request as well.

 <br/>